ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## UUID Version 2 {#uuidv2}
 UUID version 2 is known as DCE Security UUIDs {{C309}} and {{C311}}.
-As such the definition of these UUIDs is outside the scope of this specification.
+As such, the definition of these UUIDs is outside the scope of this specification.

 ## UUID Version 3 {#uuidv3}
 UUID version 3 is meant for generating UUIDs from "names"